dhborus/Midcentury/Thoughts.md

 Possible addition to bibliography: The traditional argument holds that psychology and the therapeutic undercut religious strictures about holy and sanctified behavior by elevating psychic peace and adjustment.
 See [@rieff1966] and [@meyer1965]. [@stevens2010] has challenged the interpretation, contending that the turn to psychology was a complex and serious achievement of Protestant modernism, not reducible to simplistic pop psychological extrapolations.

-Possibly remove, footnote 22, Chapter Four
+Possibly remove, footnote 22, Chapter Four[@riesman1990]

 Reduce footnote 32, Chapter Four?
 Do we need second Horowitz reference and the criticism of the criticism.